OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/RandomNums.rst

 above).
 In fact, definitions of randomness generally have features such as:

-* One cannot predict the next item.
-The series is :term:`unpredictable`.
+* One cannot predict the next item better than by guessing.
 * The series cannot be described more briefly than simply listing it out.
-This is the :term:`equidistribution` property.
+  This is the :term:`equidistribution property`.

 There is no such thing as a random number sequence, only "random enough" sequences.
-A sequence is :term:`pseudorandom` if no future term can be predicted in polynomial time, given all past terms.
+A sequence is :term:`pseudo random` if no future term can be predicted in polynomial time, given all past terms.

 Most computer systems use a deterministic algorithm to select